This dark chocolate almond bark with granola crunch is super simple to make, loaded with protein and fibre, and a healthy snack or dessert option!

 Absolutely!
 What kid doesn’t like a little chocolate?
 However, be mindful as this recipe does contains nuts.
 So if you are worried about nut allergies, you can replace the almonds with pepitas or sunflower seeds.

-You can store this chocolate almond bark covered at room temperature for up to a week.
+You can store this dark chocolate almond bark covered at room temperature for up to a week.

 The combinations are literally endless!
 You can add nuts, seeds, dried fruit, coconut, pretzels, and pretty much anything else you might have on hand.